khos2ow/hugo-wrapper/README.md

-But if you need a fine grained control of which version of Hugo is intended to be used for your project, or if you need an absolute fixed version of Hugo to be used everywhere (on users machine, CI job container, etc) you need to check in the `.hugo/version` into your project repository as well to ensure consistence Hugo version everywhere.
+But if you need a fine grained control of which version of Hugo is intended to be used for your project, or if you need an absolute fixed version of Hugo to be used everywhere (on user machine, CI job container, etc) you need to check in the `.hugo/version` into your project repository as well to ensure consistence Hugo version everywhere.

 example `.gitignore` content: